Miguel-Alessio/Tema-2-IOCLA/README.md

 As the sun slowly set behind the Eiffel Tower, casting a warm golden light over the city, you realized that this journey was more than just a vacation.
 It was about challenges, teamwork, and friendship.

-Pack your bags and take the Paris metro to Paris Charles de Gaulle Airport!
+Pack your bags and take the Paris metro to Charles de Gaulle Airport!

 And deep down, you knew one thing for sure: the adventure had only just begun!